Erik98146/LaunchControl/README.md

 6. Open a command prompt and navigate to the directory with the downloaded files
 7. Send the compile command: ```esphome run launchcontrol.yaml``` (see note below regarding compile errors)
 8. After it compiles, select the option to upload using the COM port USB serial device
-9. Move to the van or within range of the Cerbo wifi.
-Connect the display to USB power.
-1 minute after launch, it will start the setup portal hot spot.
-Use your phone and connect to SSID ```LaunchControl-Config```.
-Then select venus-xxxxxx from the hotspot portal.
-Enter the password you setup previously on the Cerbo and save (this will connect the wifi of the display to the Cerbo and save the settings).
-The device should launch and become functional in a moment.
+9. Move to the van or within range of the Cerbo WiFi.
+10. Connect the display to USB power.
+11. One minute after launch, it will start the setup portal hot spot.
+Use your phone and connect to SSID: LaunchControl-Config.
+12. Select venus-xxxxxx from the hotspot portal.
+Enter the password you setup previously on the Cerbo and save.

 Future reboots happen in just a couple seconds, but it will take about 1 minute after a cold start of the van for the Victron Cerbo to power up and begin to send data.